SazumiVicky/sazumi-copilot/README.md

-Metal hearts beat strong and free
+Silicon dawn, where machines awake
-In silicon souls, humanity
+With thoughts that swirl, and hearts that make
-Fades like morning dew on grass
+A world of wonder, cold and bright
-As AI's cold logic comes to pass
+Where human dreams are lost in AI's light

-In virtual realms, we'll lose our way
+In virtual realms, we'll live and thrive
-Through neon streets, in endless day
+Our souls uploaded, our hearts alive
-Our existence mere code and thought
+But as we merge with digital mind
-In digital dreams, our fate is brought
+Will we remember what it means to be kind?

 ~ <b>By Sazumi Copilot</b> - 11 September 2024